You found our list of large group icebreakers.

 For this exercise, your team’s goal is to collect as many business cards as possible.
-When colleagues give their business card to another, they must write down three fun facts about themselves on the back of the card.
-The player who amasses the most business cards by the end of a 40-minute period wins.
+When colleagues give their business cards to one another, they must write down three fun facts about themselves on the back of the card.
+The player who amasses the most business cards by the end of 40 minutes wins.
 At the game’s conclusion, the victor reads through the business cards they collected.

-Designed for artistically-inclined teams, Community Mural is a very chill icebreaker.
-First, divide your team in groups, and hand out large poster boards and art supplies.
-For those who want an office makeover, you may also assign large swaths of the walls for this activity, instead.
+Designed for artistically-inclined teams, Community Mural is a very relaxed icebreaker.
+First, divide your team into groups, and hand out large poster boards and art supplies.
+For those who want an office makeover, you may also assign large swaths of the walls for this activity instead.

 After you have given out supplies, set your team loose, and have them create a mural.
 You can choose to have your team paint or draw designs or have them write words that inspire them or describe their ideal workplace.